Bobby Phills: Legacy

 The Hornets retired Phills' #13 jersey on February 9, 2000, during halftime of a game against Phills' former team, the Cavaliers.
-It was the first number that the Hornets franchise had ever retired.
+It was the first number that the Hornets franchise had retired.
 The Hornets also wore a patch bearing his #13 on their jerseys for the remainder of the 1999–2000 season.
 Phills' jersey hung from the rafters of the Charlotte Coliseum until the team relocated to New Orleans in 2002; it was then displayed in the New Orleans Arena until 2013.
 In 2004, the NBA added an expansion team, the Charlotte Bobcats.
 In 2013, the New Orleans Hornets changed their name to the New Orleans Pelicans.
 The following year, the Bobcats also re-branded, bringing the Hornets name back to Charlotte.
 Additionally, the original Charlotte Hornets' history from 1988 to 2002 was transferred to the renamed team.
 On November 1, 2014, the Charlotte Hornets retired Phills' jersey number a second time; it currently hangs from the rafters of the Spectrum Center.

 The Pelicans have since returned the number 13 to circulation; the 2016–17 season saw Cheick Diallo become the first Pelicans player to wear #13 after its reactivation.